leolanese/Angular-jest-angular-test-library/README.md

 ### Coverage

->  the coverage as built-in functionality is generated in ./coverage directory
+>  The coverage as built-in functionality is generated in: `./coverage` directory

 ## Demo